Denuo-Web/CrowdPMPlatform/README.md

 - `crowdpm-frontend`: Vite dev server at `http://localhost:5173`
 - `crowdpm-functions emulate`: Firebase Emulator Suite (Functions, Firestore, Storage, Auth, Pub/Sub, Emulator UI at `http://localhost:4000`)
 - `crowdpm-functions build:watch`: TypeScript compiler emitting to `functions/lib/`
+- `crowdpm-atm-service`: Fastify PM2.5 microservice at `http://localhost:4010`

 Keep this terminal open; rebuilds stream into the emulator automatically.

+## CAMS PM2.5 Microservice
+The `atm-service` workspace is a standalone Fastify server that periodically requests CAMS atmospheric composition forecasts, converts PM2.5 NetCDF payloads into `{lat, lon, value}` samples, and exposes them to the frontend:

+- `GET /pm25?batchId=ID&start=ISO&end=ISO&bbox=south,west,north,east[&deviceId=ID]` – returns the most recent cached grid for the supplied batch metadata.
+If the cache is missing or expired, the service downloads the NetCDF file on-demand before responding.
+- Responses are gzipped JSON and cached to `atm-service/var/pm25`.
+Refresh cadence is controlled by `CRON_SCHEDULE` and `CACHE_TTL_MINUTES`.
+- Schedule and dataset identifiers are configurable through `atm-service/.env.local`.
+Keep the Copernicus API key private and never commit the generated `.env.local`.

+The frontend points to this service via `VITE_PM25_API_BASE_URL` and uses SWR to refresh heatmap overlays whenever a batch selection changes.

 ## Testing & Quality Gates
 - Unit tests: `pnpm --filter crowdpm-functions test`